- Law & Justice

-The parties or their attorneys may request an Investigator, or the Judge may request an Investigator based on a number of reasons.
+The parties or their attorneys may request an Investigator, or the Judge may request an Investigator for several reasons.
 Sometimes the issues are so complex the Judge does not have the time to sort them out from the bench and sometimes the Court would like the children interviewed or the CPS records reviewed.

 Who are the Family Court Investigator's and are they the same as a GAL (Guardian ad Litem)?

-The Family Court Investigator is a trained experienced professional who has completed the Guardian ad Litem training and has other extensive training as well.
-In Yakima County the FCI has a master’s degree in Education Counseling and has completed the Child Abuse Interviewing and Assessment Training.
-The Investigator has experience working with the courts and is trained in assessing family issues such as substance abuse, domestic violence, mental illness, communication skills, problem solving skills, child development and dysfunctional family systems.
+The Family Court Investigator is a trained, experienced professional.
+In Yakima County the FCI has a master’s degree in Social Work and has experience working with the courts.
+The FCI is trained in assessing family issues such as substance abuse, domestic violence, mental illness, communication skills, problem solving skills, child development and dysfunctional family systems.
 The Investigator is also knowledgeable of community resources and in the laws governing Family Court issues.
 The main difference between a Family Court Investigator and a GAL is the Court Investigator does NOT go out to the homes, and once the report is completed the Court Investigator is discharged.
 The Court Investigator will not go to further hearings, but if there is a trial the Investigator WILL go to the trial and testify if necessary.

 What are the fees for an Investigation?